Last Update: March 2018

 Why not use a smartphone?

 - The built-in mic and preamp on a smartphone has no wind protection, does not support stereo recording, and adds considerable hiss to quiet sources.
-(You can get better quality by plugging a professional external mic into an XLR adapter like the iRig Pre, or using snap-on accessory microphones like the Rode iXY that bypass the phone’s mic and preamp.)
+(You can get better quality by using a snap-on accessory like the Rode iXY that bypasses the phone’s mic and preamp.
+You might pay as much as a dedicated audio recorder though.)

 - The voice-recording app on your phone does not support live headphone monitoring, so you have no idea what you recorded until you play it back.
 (There are apps that do live monitoring, but there are other shortcomings to using them.
 Some crash when you record long files.
 Some can’t bypass the automatic gain control of the phone’s electronics.)